tashcan/bob/README.md

 ## Support

-Tashcan is now retiring from all things STFC but will still be maintaining [Ripper's Corner](https://discord.gg/gPuQ5sPYM9) for other things.
+Tashcan has now retired all things STFC from [Ripper's Corner](https://discord.gg/gPuQ5sPYM9) but still swing by to say hello to the wonderful man.

 For STFC Community Mod items, please visit the [STFC Community Mod](https://discord.gg/PrpHgs7Vjs) discord server.

 ## Disclaimer